infusion/HTML5-Experiments/advent/README.md

 ![](calendar-admin.png)

 In the admin area users can fill doors of other users.
 If the day of certain user is filled already, it's colored green and can only receive additional messages.
-If a user does not have something in a door for the upcoming day, it's colored red.
+If a user does not have something on the door for the upcoming day, it's colored red.
 The orange small number is the number of messages (=boxes on the screen) a user gets on that day already.

 ## Installation